 In the afternoon Special Commissioner received visit from Dr Hahn, and was informed that he was anxious to purchase a tract of ground (previously mentioned, vide 9th inst.) which was outside of the boundary line, described by the Damaras as being the southern boundary of their country.

 Special Commissioner had no objection to anything Abraham Swaartbooy might choose to do. “

 Edited and introduced by E.L.P.
 Stals

-Professor Ernst Stals is the Director of Research at the Windhoek College of Education.
+At the time of writing, Professor Ernst Stals was the Director of Research at the Windhoek College of Education.
 He has been working in the field of Namibian history since 1959 and has produced several publications on aspects like cattle farming, contact between the White and Ovambo communities, and government policy and practice towards the indigenous population during the German period.